Boutique manufacturing: Benefits and disadvantages

 Consequently, boutique manufacturing closes the gap between piece production and small batch/low volume production.
 The workflow organization of a boutique manufacturing entity can be a mixture of both – elements of jobbing or batch production, however involving higher standardization than the first one.
-Often boutique manufacturing workshop and factories are organized with single workplaces or production cells carrying out a number of subsequent production steps until completion of certain components or even the whole product.
+Often boutique manufacturing workshops and factories are organized with single workplaces or production cells carrying out a number of subsequent production steps until completion of certain components or even the whole product.
 Flexibility and variety of products being able to produce in the entity therefore are much higher than with the more standardized method batch production.

 However, with this method, manufacturing of larger quantities of unified products is not possible at reasonable costs.
 Serial fabrication or large production of goods then would be suitable alternative production methods involving higher grades of automation and standardization.